ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-gb.md

 order: 01
 ---

-**Last updated 31/08/2021**
+**Last updated 31st August 2021**

 ## Objective

-The Network Attached Storage (NAS) is a file server connected to a network whose main function is the sotcking of data in a centralized volume for heterogeneous network clients.
+Network Attached Storage (NAS) is a file server connected to a network whose main function is the storing of data in a centralised volume for heterogeneous network clients.

 ## Requirements

-- an IP address attached to an OVHcloud service (Hosted Private Cloud, Dedicated Server, VPS, Public Cloud Instance, etc)
+- an IP address attached to an OVHcloud service (Hosted Private Cloud, Dedicated Server, VPS, Public Cloud instance, etc.)
 - a [HA-NAS solution](https://www.ovh.co.uk/nas/)
 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}